Quick Navigation

 These additives can either escalate or diminish the density of the PVC material.

-Before taking a deep dive into PVC density, I’d like to clarify the definition of the Density of a plastic material and how it is measured.
+Before taking a deep dive into PVC density, I’d like to clarify the definition of the Density of a plastic and how it is measured.

 What is Density?